purples-blueeyes/AirBnB_clone/README.md

 # AirBnB clone - The console

-## :octocat: Group project
+### :octocat: Group project

-## :rocket: Command Interpreter to manage the AirBNB objects
+### :rocket: Command Interpreter to manage the AirBNB objects

-### :metal: Each task is linked and will help to
+## :metal: Each task is linked and will help to-

 :octocat: put in place a parent class (called BaseModel) to take care of the initialization, serialization and deserialization of your future instances.